When considering a restaurant start-up, there are lots of things to think about. We have lots of ideas and information on this page.

 There is science when it comes to creating your restaurant menu.

-Make sure the color scheme on the menu matches the style of the restaurant
+Therefore, make sure the color scheme on the menu matches the style of the restaurant

 - Soup Salad